GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/classGambit_1_1ColliderBit_1_1LineSegment.md

 ---
-title: 'class Gambit::ColliderBit::LineSegment'
+title: "class Gambit::ColliderBit::LineSegment"
-description: 'A simple container for a line segment on an xy plane. '
+description: "A simple container for a line segment on an xy plane. "

 ---

-# Gambit::ColliderBit::LineSegment
+# class Gambit::ColliderBit::LineSegment